MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-apply-finance-demo-data.md

 ---
 title: Apply demo data to a Finance Cloud-hosted environment
-description: This topic explains how to apply demo data from Project Operations to a Dynamics 365 Finance Cloud-hosted environment.
+description: This article explains how to apply demo data from Project Operations to a Dynamics 365 Finance Cloud-hosted environment.
 author: sigitac
 ms.date: 10/01/2020
 ms.topic: article